Last Updated on March 6, 2026

 A company form of business gives a formal structure to the business organisation and makes it a secure option for undertaking business operations.
-People usually incorporate a company because of its several benefits, namely, legal status, a separate entity, limited liability, etc., helping them to minimise risks and maximise profits.
-When a company is incorporated, it is treated as a separate entity and distinct from the members forming it.
+People usually incorporate a company for several benefits, namely legal status, a separate legal entity, limited liability, etc., helping them minimise risks and maximise profits.
+When a company is incorporated, it is treated as a separate entity distinct from the members who form it.
 It also has a separate legal and official status before the law.
 It is these features of a company that provide a sense of protection and assurance to owners against any risk or unlawful proceedings.

 A company’s form of business is governed by the Companies Act, 2013 and is defined in Section 2(20) of the Act as ‘a company incorporated under this Act or any previous company law’.

-Company is not a natural person, like a human being but, it is taken as a person in relation to law.
-It is an artificial person created by law having its own legal identity and a separate status wherein the company and its owners are not treated as the same entity but two distinct personalities.
-Therefore, the company is liable for its actions and practices and the members are acting only on behalf of the company.
+A company is not a natural person, like a human being, but it is taken as a person in relation to the law.
+It is an artificial person created by law, having its own legal identity and a separate status wherein the company and its owners are not treated as the same entity but two distinct personalities.
+Therefore, the company is liable for its actions and practices, and the members are acting only on behalf of the company.

 Private Limited Company

 A Private Limited Company, according to the Companies Act of 2013, is a completely owned entity privately specified for small enterprises.
-This type of company works under the provisions of the Companies Act of 2013 but has limited liabilities to its shareholders.
-Such a company is more in preference to startups and small and medium-sized enterprises because of the inherent flexibility and advantages that the private limited company holds.
+This type of company works under the provisions of the Companies Act of 2013 but has limited liability to its shareholders.
+Such a company is more preferred to startups and small and medium-sized enterprises because of the inherent flexibility and advantages that the private limited company holds.

 Features of a private company include: